-1. General tips for itchy scalp
+1. General tips against itchy scalp

 Reduce washing frequency